 Resolve to Seek & Serve Him First This Year

 Have you ever anxiously awaited the arrival of a New Year — hoping for that all-important fresh start — only to be sorely disappointed when your resolutions go nowhere?
-Or have you ever achieved a major milestone, only to find […]
+Or have you ever achieved a major milestone, only to find that the pure bliss you expected to experience upon its […]